hard-nett/docs/overview/terminology.md

 ## Validator

-A Osmosis blockchain miner responsible for verifying transactions on the blockchain.
+A Terp Network blockchain miner responsible for verifying transactions on the blockchain.
 Validators run programs called full nodes that allow them to participate in consensus, verify blocks, participate in governance, and receive rewards.
 The top 130 validators with the highest total stake can participate in consensus.

 ## Weight